 Cereal, Bread & Snacks

 The best cereals have the highest amount of fiber and the least amount of sugar per serving.
 When comparing the nutrition labels, be sure to take note of serving size differences.
-If you have trouble finding a healthy cereal that you enjoy, check out the Nutrisystem A La Carte menu for our nutritious and delicious Granola Cereal, NutriFlakes Cereal and Sweetened O’s Cereal.
+If you have trouble finding a cereal that you enjoy, check out the Nutrisystem A La Carte menu for delicious options like Granola Cereal, NutriFlakes Cereal and Sweetened O’s Cereal.

 Look for “100 percent whole grain” on the labels of packaged bread.
-That means they’ll be high in healthy fiber.
+That means they’ll be higher in fiber.
 Pass on bread that lacks fiber and has added sweeteners like high-fructose corn syrup.

 Fat-free dairy milk is the best option.
 It’s a PowerFuel, loaded with protein but low in calories.
 If you prefer soy, almond or coconut milk, be sure to choose unsweetened varieties.
 These will generally count towards your Extras unless they contain added protein.

 Plain non-fat Greek yogurt will fill you up with protein and is the perfect base of a breakfast or snack.
 Skip the flavored products and add your own fresh or frozen fruit and zero-calorie sweetener.
 Check non-dairy products (soy, almond, or coconut) to be sure they don’t have added sugar.